GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

   cd ..
   ```

-1. Create the GKE clusters that will be used for deployment, CI, etc.
+1. Create the GKE clusters that will be used for prod, staging, CI, etc.

   ```shell
   cd 1_clusters